Trustmark (NASDAQ:TRMK) Sees Unusually-High Trading Volume

-Separately, Zacks Investment Research cut Trustmark from a “buy” rating to a “hold” rating in a research note on Tuesday, August 3rd.
+Separately, Zacks Investment Research lowered Trustmark from a “buy” rating to a “hold” rating in a report on Tuesday, August 3rd.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, September 15th.
-Investors of record on Wednesday, September 1st will be issued a $0.23 dividend.
-The ex-dividend date of this dividend is Tuesday, August 31st.
-This represents a $0.92 dividend on an annualized basis and a dividend yield of 2.86%.
-Trustmark’s payout ratio is 35.94%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 15th.
+Stockholders of record on Wednesday, September 1st will be issued a dividend of $0.23 per share.
+The ex-dividend date is Tuesday, August 31st.
+This represents a $0.92 annualized dividend and a dividend yield of 2.86%.
+Trustmark’s dividend payout ratio is presently 35.94%.

-Institutional investors have recently bought and sold shares of the business.
-Bbva USA purchased a new stake in Trustmark during the second quarter worth $26,000.
-Fieldpoint Private Securities LLC purchased a new stake in Trustmark during the first quarter worth $35,000.
-Panagora Asset Management Inc. lifted its holdings in Trustmark by 58.8% during the second quarter.
-Panagora Asset Management Inc. now owns 2,260 shares of the financial services provider’s stock worth $70,000 after buying an additional 837 shares during the period.
-First Bank & Trust lifted its holdings in Trustmark by 50.9% during the second quarter.
-First Bank & Trust now owns 4,081 shares of the financial services provider’s stock worth $126,000 after buying an additional 1,376 shares during the period.
-Finally, BHZ Capital Management LP purchased a new stake in Trustmark during the first quarter worth $213,000.
-Institutional investors own 57.61% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of TRMK.
+Bbva USA purchased a new stake in shares of Trustmark during the 2nd quarter valued at $26,000.
+Fieldpoint Private Securities LLC purchased a new stake in shares of Trustmark during the 1st quarter valued at $35,000.
+Panagora Asset Management Inc. lifted its holdings in shares of Trustmark by 58.8% during the 2nd quarter.
+Panagora Asset Management Inc. now owns 2,260 shares of the financial services provider’s stock valued at $70,000 after purchasing an additional 837 shares during the last quarter.
+First Bank & Trust lifted its holdings in shares of Trustmark by 50.9% during the 2nd quarter.
+First Bank & Trust now owns 4,081 shares of the financial services provider’s stock valued at $126,000 after purchasing an additional 1,376 shares during the last quarter.
+Finally, Trexquant Investment LP purchased a new stake in shares of Trustmark during the 2nd quarter valued at $207,000.
+Hedge funds and other institutional investors own 57.61% of the company’s stock.

 Trustmark Corp. is a bank holding company.
 The firm engages in the provision of banking, wealth management and insurance solutions.
 It operates through the following segments: General Banking, Wealth Management and Insurance.
 The General Banking segment offers traditional banking products & services, including commercial and consumer banking services, such as checking accounts, savings programs, overdraft facilities, commercial, installment & real estate loans, home equity loans, lines of credit, drive-in & night deposit services and safe deposit facilities.